Skip to main content

 Diindolylmethane (DIM) Cruciferous Vegetables Modulates CYP1A1/CYP1B1 enzymes Promotes favorable Phase I estrogen metabolism toward the 2-OH pathway.

 This systems-level approach demonstrates that the integration of nutrition with clinical hormone protocols is a matter of biochemical precision.
-By targeting the and inflammatory pathways, a sophisticated nutritional strategy can address root-cause imbalances that influence hormonal expression.
+By targeting the gut microbiome and inflammatory pathways, a sophisticated nutritional strategy can address root-cause imbalances that influence hormonal expression.
 This creates a resilient physiological foundation, allowing clinical therapies to achieve their maximum potential within a body that is primed for balance and optimal function.

 References